sap-tutorials/Tutorials/tutorials/build-create-prototype/build-create-prototype.md

 ---

-[ACCORDION-BEGIN [Step 1: ](View Gallery applications)] Log in to your [BUILD account](https://www.build.me/splashapp/).
+[ACCORDION-BEGIN [Step 1: ](View Gallery applications)] Log in to your [SAP Build account](https://www.build.me/splashapp/).

 ![gallery location in menu bar](1.png)

 From the top menu bar, select **Gallery**.
-This will take you to the listing of all available template application prototypes you can use with BUILD.
+This will take you to the listing of all available template application prototypes you can use with SAP Build.
 The Gallery allows you to quick start an application prototype without having to build it from scratch.

 ![gallery overview page](2.png)